-Shrimp Scampi Pasta is classic Italian comfort food!
+Classic Shrimp Scampi Pasta is an easy Italian comfort food recipe!
 It’s made with butter, garlic, white wine, chicken stock, lemon juice, parsley, and shrimp.

 Quick and easy pasta recipes make the best weeknight dinners!
 At my house, we love whipping up Tomato-Basil Pasta, Citrus Cream Pasta, Caprese Pasta Bake, and this recipe because they all take 20 minutes or less to make!